WESTBURY Instructors

 Adelphi University

-Gwyneth Fernandes is a voice and piano instructor at Center Stage and is currently pursuing a Bachelor’s degree in Music Performance, with a concentration in Vocal Performance, at Adelphi University.
-She has been singing since the young age of 4 years old and, since beginning her musical career, has performed in multiple Broadway revues, opera performances and jazz/choral concerts.
-Gwyneth has had the privilege of working with renowned musicians such as Violetta Zabbi and Priscilla Owens.
-Gwyneth understands the importance of music in life and seeks to teach her students not only to enjoy music, but also to be confident in their music making and to use music as a means of self expression.
-In her lessons, she caters to each student’s unique learning style and interests while also instilling in them proper technique.
-Gwyneth believes that a well-rounded education is essential, and she ensures that her students can read, notate and perform music to the best of their ability.
+As an instructor, Gwyneth has 4+ years of experience teaching voice and piano to students of all ages.
+She understands the importance of music in life and seeks to teach her students to not only enjoy music, but to be confident in their music making and to use music as a means of self expression.
+She caters her lessons to each individual’s unique learning style, capability, and interests while simultaneously instilling in them proper technique.
+Gwyneth believes that a well-rounded education is essential, and ensures that her students can read, notate, understand, and perform music to the best of their ability.

 “Music begins where the possibilities of language end.” – Jean Sibelius